Nailz: World Wrestling Federation (1989, 1991, 1992)

-Wacholz, still performing under the name Kevin Kelly, received a tryout match on June 6, 1989, at a WWF Superstars taping in Madison, WI, defeating Tim Horner.
-A night later he defeated Jim Powers at a Wrestling Challenge taping, but was not signed to a contract that year.
-After the AWA folded, Wacholz received another tryout match, this time at a WWF Superstars taping on May 6, 1991, defeating Brian Costello.
-The following night at a Wrestling Challenge taping he defeated Gary Jackson in a dark match.
+Wacholz, as Kevin Kelly, received a tryout match on June 6, 1989, at a WWF Superstars taping in Madison, Wisconsin, defeating Tim Horner.
+The next night, he defeated Jim Powers at a Wrestling Challenge taping, but was not signed to a contract.
+After the AWA folded, Wacholz received another tryout match at a Superstars taping on May 6, 1991, defeating Brian Costello.
+The following night at a Wrestling Challenge taping, he defeated Gary Jackson in a dark match.

 In early 1992, Wacholz returned to the WWF as Nailz, an ex-convict who, in a series of promos, alleged he was abused by former prison guard Big Boss Man during his incarceration.
-He also claimed to be innocent of his (unspecified) crimes.
-Following Big Boss Man's squash of Dave Roulette on the May 30 episode of WWF Superstars of Wrestling, Nailz (dressed in an orange prison jumpsuit) attacked Boss Man, handcuffing him to the top rope before repeatedly hitting and choking him with his own nightstick.
-Nailz easily defeated numerous jobbers en route to defeating Boss Man's ally Virgil at SummerSlam.
-He attacked Sgt.
-Slaughter before a match that ended in a no contest in September 1992.
-He continued to feud with Boss Man, who had recovered from Nailz's beating.
-The feud came to its climax when Big Boss Man defeated Nailz in a nightstick match at Survivor Series.
-Before Nailz finished the feud with Boss Man, he began another feud, this time with The Undertaker.
-The two had a stare down on the October 24 episode of Superstars, a photo of which was used as the cover of the January 1993 issue of WWF Magazine.
-He had a few matches losing to WWF Champion Bret Hart.
-Also he had a short feud with The Ultimate Warrior.
+After Boss Man squashed a jobber on a May edition of Superstars of Wrestling, Nailz, clad in an orange prison jumpsuit, attacked Boss Man, handcuffing him to the top rope before repeatedly hitting and choking him with his own nightstick.
+Nailz defeated Boss Man's ally, Virgil, at SummerSlam on August 29 (aired August 31).
+He then attacked Sgt.
+Slaughter before a match that ended in a no contest on a September edition of WWF Prime Time Wrestling.
+The feud between Nailz and Boss Man ended on November 25 at Survivor Series, where Nailz lost to Boss Man in a nightstick on a pole match.

+Altercation with Vince McMahon

-Wacholz was released from his WWF contract in December 1992, after he attacked Vince McMahon in his office over a financial dispute, while John Nord watched the door.
-The incident occurred on December 14 during a house show in Green Bay, Wisconsin.
+Wacholz was released from his WWF contract after an incident on December 14, 1992, during a house show in Green Bay, Wisconsin, in which he attacked Vince McMahon in his office over a financial dispute.
 Bret Hart recalled in his autobiography that Wacholz "cornered Vince in his office and screamed at him for fifteen minutes".
 Hart claims he was just down the hall from the office when he heard a loud crash, which was Wacholz "knocking Vince over in his chair, choking him violently".
-The incident led to a series of lawsuits between Wacholz and the WWF.
-Wacholz alleged McMahon had given him steroids on a number of occasions; McMahon denied the claim.
-Wacholz then filed a wrongful termination lawsuit claiming McMahon sexually assaulted him.
-The WWF filed a counterclaim against Wacholz, but both suits were later dropped.
-In 1994, Wacholz testified against McMahon during his trial on charges of supplying steroids to WWF wrestlers.
-He claimed McMahon had told him to take steroids.
+Wacholz then filed a wrongful termination lawsuit, claiming he was sexually assaulted by McMahon.
+The WWF filed a counterclaim against Wacholz, however, both suits were later dropped.
+In 1994, Wacholz testified against McMahon during his trial on charges of supplying steroids to WWF wrestlers, claiming McMahon had told him to take steroids.

+Prior to his release, Wacholz was planned to feud with The Undertaker, with a staredown between the two being used as the cover of the January 1993 issue of WWF Magazine.
+Their feud would have culminated in an "electric chair match" at WrestleMania IX, in which Nailz would lose to the Undertaker and get "electrocuted".